pjnalls/pjnalls.github.io/README.md

 # Preston (pjnalls.github.io)

-This is my personal homepage.
+This is my personal homepage currently in development.
+Design inspired by Apple's MacBook Pro promotional web page which can be accessed [here](https://www.apple.com/macbook-pro/).

 ## Technical Description